⁉️ FAQs (Frequently asked questions)

 What are my condo association fees for my unit type, and when do I need to pay them?

-For one bedroom, the Association monthly assessment for 2025 is $310.88
+For a one-bedroom unit, the Association’s monthly assessment for 2026 is $310.88.

-For a two bedroom, the Assocation monthly assessment for 2025 is $363.63
+For a two-bedroom unit, the Association’s monthly assessment for 2026 is $363.63.

 Do I need to pay extra fees for other shared facilities?
 If yes, how much?